 From version 2004, OPS-301 has been continued as OPS.
-As part of a structured annual proposal procedure, it is developed further by the self-administration partners represented in the OPS Working Group under the lead management of the DIMDI and published annually.
+As part of a structured annual proposal procedure, it is developed further by the self-administration partners represented in the OPS Working Group under the lead management of the DIMDI or rather BfArM since May 2020 and published annually.
 The most significant content changes compared with the previous version are highlighted in a commentary in the preface to the respective Tabular List, the individual changes are listed in the list of changes.

 2004 was the first publication of an Alphabetical Index to complement OPS.
 Since 2004, OPS has been used generally to encode medical procedures in inpatient hospital care.

 Since 2005, OPS has also been used for outpatient surgical interventions.